The International Arbitration Review: Luxembourg

 In light of a growing desire to develop arbitration, Luxembourg practitioners have revived the Luxembourg Arbitration Association, which was originally founded in 1996.
 This Association aims at promoting arbitration in Luxembourg by supporting authorities, parties and institutions by providing them with information, advice and assistance on arbitration-related matters.

 October 2013 saw the creation of the Think Tank for the Development of Arbitration, bringing together judges, lawyers and law professors.
 It aims to reflect the development of a modern and efficient national legislative framework adapted to the evolution of international trade.
+A proposal from the Think Tank resulted in the submission of a bill of law to Parliament in 2020 with the objective of reforming the legal provisions applicable to arbitration in Luxembourg.

 The year in review